ResearchComputing/Documentation/File-Systems.md

 ### The Projects File System

 Each user has access to a 250 GB of space in their subdirectory of `/projects` (e.g., `/projects/janedoe`).
-As with the `/home` system, these directories are visible from all Research Computing nodes and are backed up frequently.
+As with the `/home` system, these directories are visible from all Research Computing nodes and are regularly backed up.
 The projects directory is intended to store software builds and smaller data sets.
-Projects directories may be shared with other RC users.
+Projects directories may be [shared with other RC users](#sharing-directories).

 ## Accounting